Enhancing deep neural networks with morphological information: Evaluation

 The general trend is that using predicted features results in much smaller (best case) performance increases, though some languages still see significant increases.
-For LSTM models, the increases range from $0.42\%$ (English) to $1.60\%$ (Slovene) for UAS, and from $0.67\%$ (English) to $2.41\%$ (Finnish) for LAS.
-For BERT models, the increases are marginal and range from $0.00\%$ (English) to $0.49\%$ (Finnish) for UAS, and from $-0.10\%$ (i.e. decrease, Slovene) to $0.66\%$ (Finnish) for LAS.
-These results are consistent with the results of our NER experiments in \cref{sec:ner-results}, where we have no access to human-annotated features and find that noisy features only help LSTM-based models.
+For LSTM models, the increases range from $0.62\%$ (Persian) to $2.41\%$ (Finnish), with six out of nine being statistically significant.
+For BERT models, the increases are all statistically insignificant and range from $-0.10\%$ (i.e. decrease, Slovene) to $0.66\%$ (Finnish).
+These results are consistent with the results of our NER experiments in \Cref{sec:ner-results}, where we have no access to human-annotated features and find that noisy features only help LSTM-based models.

-As noisy features might require different training, we also tried to increase the maximal number of training steps to $15$ epochs and repeated the tuning of hyperparameters for one language (Estonian).
-None of these changes improved the scores by a practically relevant margin.

-These results indicate that adding predicted morphological features to models with BERT embeddings might not be practically useful since their quality needs to be very high.
-However, since human annotated morphological features improve the performance on the DP task, this suggests that there is a room for improvement in BERT pre-training.
-It seems that pre-training tasks of BERT (masked language modelling and next sentence prediction) do not fully capture the morphological information present in the language.
+These results indicate that adding predicted morphological features to models with BERT embeddings might not be practically useful, since their quality needs to be very high.
+However, since human-annotated morphological features improve the performance on the DP task, this suggests that there could be room for improvement in BERT pre-training.
+It seems that the pre-training tasks of BERT (masked language modelling and next sentence prediction) do not fully capture the morphological information present in the language.
+However, it is unlikely that the models could capture all information present in the ground truth annotations, as humans can disambiguate the grammatical role of a word even where syncretism occurs.